 Collagen is a structural protein found in the connective tissues of animals.
 It supports and strengthens body tissues, including bone, skin, tendons, ligaments, muscles, cartilage, and blood vessels.
 New research supporting the benefits of taking a collagen peptides supplement is surfacing, and it seems people realize how fantastic collagen is for internal and external health concerns.
 However, consumers may find it confusing when looking for an effective supplement with all the different varieties and sources of collagen available.
 One of the most commonly asked questions is: what's the difference between marine collagen and bovine collagen?
 We're here to break down the two collagen types to help you make the best decision for your health goals and concerns!

 Why take a collagen supplement?

 Collagen is the second most abundant substance in our bodies after water.
 Unfortunately, from our early 20s and on, the body's natural collagen production begins to decline by approximately 1.5% per year, meaning by the time we're 40, we are producing 25% less collagen.
-The decrease in collagen in our body can wreak havoc on the skin, joints, hair, nails, and impact digestional health.
-There's a range of factors that can trigger decline, for example, environmental toxins, poor nutrition, exposure to harmful UV rays, and compromised sleep quality.
+The decrease in collagen in our body can wreak havoc on the skin, joints, hair, and nails and impact digestional health.
+A range of factors can trigger decline, for example, environmental toxins, poor nutrition, exposure to harmful UV rays, and compromised sleep quality.